Moshoaliba/CMPG-323-Overview-34316345/README.md

 # Project 1
 The repository is about Agile and Scrum.
 # Project 2
-The repository is about API Development
+The repository is about API Development.
 # Project 3
 The repository is about Standards and Patterns
 # Project 4